lwlss/discstoch/README.md

 iterations=1000000
 thin=1000
-no_chains=4
+num_chains=4
 model_choice=2
-bayesinf=detstocgrowth::BayesDet(area,times,model_choice,iterations,thin,no_chains)
+bayesinf=detstocgrowth::BayesDet(area,times,model_choice,iterations,thin,num_chains)
 ```

 #### Logistic growth (Bayesian)

 ```
 model_choice=1
-bayesinf=detstochgrowth::BayesDet(area,times,model_choice,iterations,thin,no_chains)
+bayesinf=detstochgrowth::BayesDet(area,times,model_choice,iterations,thin,num_chains)
 ```

 #### Log-linear regression (Bayesian)

 ```
 model_choice=3
-bayesinf=detstochgrowth::BayesDet(area,times,model_choice,iterations,thin,no_chains)
+bayesinf=detstochgrowth::BayesDet(area,times,model_choice,iterations,thin,num_chains)
 ```

 #### Why the B?
-Both the exponential and the logistic model additional have a model specification with a B value.
+Both the exponential and the logistic model have a additional model specification with a B value.
 The B values sets a distinction between dividing and non-dividing growth curves such that N(t)=B*N0*exp(r*t) for the exponential model.
 B=1 means the lineage is growing / cells are dividing.
 B=0 means no growth.
-This was used to test as a possible option for the stochastic model outlined below.
+This was used to test as a possible option for the stochastic model.
+(Not discussed in the Dissertation).

 A Bayesian stochastic/deterministic hybrid model was also tested for parameter inference.
 NB: the current implementation is not suitable for a high-throughput level but can be used on individual growth curves which contain some noise and are relatively fast-growing.